-With her interest in architecture originating from inhabited interior experience, Emma's research focuses on domestic space as a means to interrogate wider social, political, historical, and speculative future conditions.
+With her interest in architecture originating from the inhabited domestic interior, Emma's research focuses on domestic space as a means to interrogate wider questions of identity, material culture, social practices and economic conditions.

 Windowless Hotel Room